derekgreene11/CS340/README.md

 - [ ] Derek's 1st review of other groups project

-- [ ] Derek's 2nd reciew of other groups project
+- [ ] Derek's 2nd review of other groups project

 - [ ] Submit Derek's review URLs to canvas